 Here’s a more in-depth look at how to automate processes.

 Procurement plays a key role in making sure your business has the materials and services you need to succeed.
 That’s why it’s essential to build procurement processes that are as structured, efficient, and integrated as possible.

-Pipefy’s low-code process automation makes it easy for procurement teams to take control of their processes and workflows.
+Pipefy’s no-code process automation makes it easy for procurement teams to take control of their processes and workflows.
 An intuitive, visual interface gives procurement teams access to a full suite of automation features and capabilities.
 Pipefy integrates with a wide range of apps and systems to unify and harmonize the various workflows and processes the procurement team manages.